benps12/WADE/README.md

 Welcome to the WAter Data Exchange (WADE).
 This Data Exchange relies upon the connections between groups' repositories, so in order to participate, you need to fork this repository.

+## Terminology

+* Github: A website to make contributions of data and software easier.
+Github is commonly used for a large number of open source software and data projects.
+* Repository: A repository is a collection of data/text.
+In the context of WADE, it is a repository which is forked from the original `Foundry-Spatial/WADE` repository.
+Commonly shortened to "repo".
+* WADE: WADE is an acronym for WAter Data Exchange.
+This is intended to be a system for citizen science water observation publishing.
+* git: Git is a software versioning system developed for open source.
+It is a system for keeping track of changes in software development, but it works just as well for text and data.
+For the most part, you shouldn't have to worry about how it works or how to use it.
+* License: A licence in the context of this repository

 ## Participating

 This project is designed to be easy to contribute, and easy to use.
 If you find any friction points, please contact Foundry Spatial at technical@foundryspatial.com.